The demographics of core-collapse supernovae. The role of binary evolution and CSM interaction: Supernova population syntheses

 \subsubsection{Type IIn supernovae}

 We predict that about $2.2\%$ of all core-collapse supernovae are \Type IIn.
-This number considers all models where \Case C RLOF is triggered following core He depletion, regardless of how much material was lost during \Case C RLOF ($\Delta M_\mathrm{RLOF-C}$) to form the CSM.
+This number considers all models where \Case C RLOF is triggered {after} core He depletion. {We identify these progenitors in systems where either the donor star (either the primary or secondary star) triggers Case C RLOF with the companion, as well as merger products produced through inverse mass-transfer between the secondary star and an evolved primary that already depleted He in the core.
+This classification is made} regardless of how much material was lost during \Case C RLOF ($\Delta M_\mathrm{RLOF-C}$) to form the CSM.
 We can apply thresholds in $\Delta M_\mathrm{RLOF-C}$ above which to identify a model as a \Type IIn progenitor.
 Within reasonable choices for the threshold of ($0.01\Msun$ or $0.1\Msun$) the number of identified \Type IIn supernovae would only slightly decrease (to $2.1\%$ and $1.9\%$ respectively).

 We distinguish the contribution to this population into three groups: those whose progenitors underwent stable \Case C RLOF ($26\%$ of all \Type IIn supernovae), unstable \Case C RLOF ($43\%$) and \Case B+C RLOF ($31\%$).
 Secondaries and merger products also contribute to the population, but by a negligible fraction (Fig.\,\ref{fig:overview_sne}) and we will neglect their properties in the following statistics.
-The progenitors undergoing stable \Case C RLOF show larger $M_\mathrm{ej}=2.5-10.0\Msun$, and smaller $\Delta M_\mathrm{RLOF}\simle5.4\Msun$ compared to those undergoing unstable RLOF ($M_\mathrm{ej}=1.2-4.1\Msun$ and $\Delta M_\mathrm{RLOF-C}=6.6-7.0\Msun$).
+The progenitors undergoing stable \Case C RLOF show larger $M_\mathrm{ej}=2.5-10.0\Msun$, and smaller $\Delta M_\mathrm{RLOF-C}\simle5.4\Msun$ compared to those undergoing unstable RLOF ($M_\mathrm{ej}=1.2-4.1\Msun$ and $\Delta M_\mathrm{RLOF-C}=6.6-7.0\Msun$, {which also includes the mass of the whole H-rich envelope of the donor star before the onset of unstable mass-transfer as it also makes up the common-envelope}).
 The third group, made up by partially-stripped primaries following \Case B RLOF, shows lower-total masses by the time \Case C RLOF begins, and thus exhibit less mass-loss ($\Delta M_\mathrm{RLOF-C}\simle2\Msun$) while maintaining a wide range of ejecta masses ($M_\mathrm{ej}=1.4-8.3\Msun$).
 All \Type IIn supernovae show $E_\mathrm{kin,ej}=0.9-1.2\times 10^{51}\,\mathrm{erg}$, although this should be taken as an upper-limit since most of these progenitors come from low-mass models for which we do not have reliable estimates of the explosion properties (Sect.\,\ref{sec:methods:explodability}).

 We show the distribution of the \Type IIn supernovae in the $\Mej$-$\Mcsm$ plane assuming $\Mcsm=\Delta M_\mathrm{RLOF-C}$ in Fig.\,\ref{fig:hist_IIi}.
 The three groups we identified based on their evolutionary history occupy distinct regions in this diagram.
 Assuming that the CSM is distributed spherically around the progenitor, it follows that the group of unstable \Case C systems shows the strongest interaction (with conversion rates of $f_M=0.62-0.85$, see also the lower panel in Fig.\,\ref{fig:hist_IIi_fm}), followed by the other two groups which share similar $f_M<0.60$.